GeoscienceAustralia/ptha/ptha_access/README.md

 we see green circles (containing less than 10 hazard points), yellow circles (containing 10-100 hazard points), and red circles (containing more than 100 hazard points).
 A number on the circle shows how many hazard points they contain.
-The blue dots are individual hazard points, and in the above figure mostly correspond to the locations of DART buoys.
+There are also a few individual hazard points (which are far from others), and in the above figure they mostly correspond to the locations of DART buoys.

-If you zoom in enough (e.g. below we look at Christmas Island), eventually the circles containing many points should be replaced by individual hazard points (blue circles).
+If you zoom in enough (e.g. below we look at Christmas Island), eventually the circles containing many points should be replaced by individual hazard points (circles).
 They can be queried with a mouse click.
 For each point, we store basic stage-vs-exceedance-rate information, as was discussed above.
 ![hazardpoints2](figure/hazard_point_viewer_screenshot2.png)